 Jobs4TN is the blueprint for making Tennessee the No. 1 location in the Southeast for high-quality jobs, and the plan includes four key strategies:

-Prioritizing target clusters and existing industries: Tennessee is focusing its recruitment efforts on eight target clusters in which the state has a clear competitive advantage: automotive; chemicals and plastics; transportation, logistics and distribution services; business services; health care; advanced manufacturing; energy technologies; and entertainment.
-ECD partners with other state agencies such as the Department of Agriculture and the Department of Tourist Development to support additional key clusters.
+Prioritizing target clusters and existing industries: Tennessee is focusing its recruitment efforts on ten target clusters in which the state has a clear competitive advantage: automotive; chemicals, plastics and rubber; aerospace and defense; transportation, logistics and distribution services; business services, headquarters, and research & development; healthcare and medical devices; manufacturing; energy technologies; food and agribusiness; and entertainment and media.
+TNECD partners with other state agencies such as the Department of Agriculture and the Department of Tourist Development to support additional key clusters.
 The state is also focused on helping existing businesses expand and remain competitive through targeted outreach

 Establishing regional "jobs base camps" across the state: Nine “jobs base camps” have been established across the state, each of which is led by a Regional Director.